elmerucr/lime/README.md

 * MC6809 CPU using the [MC6809](https://github.com/elmerucr/MC6809) library
 * 16mb RAM (of which only lowest 64k accessible by mc6809)
 * Screen resolution of 240x160 pixels, refresh rate of 60Hz
-* VDC for graphics processing, memory access to lowest 64k
+* Video Display Controller (VDC) for graphics processing, memory access to lowest 64k
 * Programmable using M68000 or MC6809 assembly

 ## Screenshots